 If you let it, Christmas shopping can drag on for weeks.
-In this post, I’m going to show you how to get your Christmas shopping done in a weekend.
+In this post, you'll learn how to get your Christmas shopping done in a weekend.

 Because I'd publicly announced that I was going to get my shopping done, I had to buckle down and do it all at once.
 I was annoyed at myself for procrastinating, but I'm kind of glad I decided to power through it instead of letting it drag on forever.